Frequently Asked Questions | Studio Policies

 How do I get started?

 Getting started is very simple!
-Firstly, if you are new to Pilates please check out our Beginners Page specifically designed for you, under the PROGRAMS tab above.
-If you are looking to jump in to a group MAT class simply click on the BOOK A CLASS tab above and click the class you'd like to attend.
+Firstly, if you are new to Pilates please check out our new client page specifically designed for you, under the INFO tab above.
+If you are looking to jump in to a group MAT class simply click on the BOOK A CLASS tab above and click the class you’d like to attend.
 If you are looking for an EQUIPMENT session please email us with your availability and we will set you up with an instructor.

 What should I wear?